File information

 Issue 2: Global Illumination Flickering Issue

-ELDEN RING has an issue seemingly caused by recent NVIDIA drivers that can occasionally cause global illumination flickering on both unmodded and modded setups.
-Certain mods will exacerbate the problem and thus it will appear more frequently and as such some files here contain changes that may exacerbate the issue, though this isn't guaranteed and isn't the root cause of the issue.
-It's up to you to find out if it affects you or not.
+ELDEN RING has an issue seemingly caused by recent NVIDIA drivers that can randomly cause global illumination flickering on both unmodded and modded setups.
+Certain mods exacerbate the problem and it will appear more frequently with them installed and as such, some files here contain changes that are likely to increase the frequency of it.
+This can occur regardless of if ray tracing is enabled or not, though ray tracing does increase the chance of it happening.